submerged-in-matrix/graphene-strain-qe-dft/README.md

-# Graphene under Uniaxial Strain: How Robust Is the Dirac Cone?
+# Graphene under Uniaxial Strain: How Robust Is the Dirac Cone under uniaxial strain?

 A first-principles DFT study using Quantum ESPRESSO (PBE) to investigate how the electronic structure of graphene — specifically the Dirac cone — responds to uniaxial tensile strain along the zigzag direction.